Reines5/reines5/README.md

 <h2 align="center"/> Hi there 👋 </>
 <p align="center">
-<p><h3>I am Enes from Turkey, and I do content on Development.
+<p><h3>I am Enes from Turkey, and I am currently studing Istanbul University.
+I do content on Development.
 I really enjoy learning languages like Java, C++ and Python.
 I started the software with frontend languages, then I went to the backend because the backend caught my attention.
 I am currently using Java language.</></p>

 ## Skills and Experience